HPAR · Hierarchical Path-Addressed Retrieval

 The structure is ancient.
 Outlines, hierarchies, trees — humans have organised knowledge this way for centuries.

 The AI that can maintain it, navigate it, and propagate changes across it intelligently — that's new.
 Very new.
+HPAR gives it a better home.

 Nobody had put the two together.